7 MIN READ

 In economics, there is a generally accepted rule that humans always act in a way that will maximize their utility for the goods and services they consume.
 Utility maximization is commonly illustrated by a consumer looking to maximize their spending power by purchasing two apples for twenty-five cents rather than one apple for twenty cents.

 This principle of utility maximization is expected of anyone who takes part in a free market economy.
 Economists argue that a utility maximizing individual is noted as a ‘rational consumer’ in the market.
-Someone is considered a ‘rational consumer’ because they are focused on their own self-interest; they maximize their utility in order to gain the most for themselves.
+Someone is considered as displaying rational consumer behavior when they are focused on their own self-interest; they maximize their utility in order to gain the most for themselves.
 As such, self-interest is the driving force of all decision-making.

 I first found myself thinking about utility maximization after sitting in on my first economics class.
 I kept reflecting on this concept of consumers attempting to maximize their personal gain within every economic aspect they find themselves in.
 It seems like an intuitive part of being human, we want to find ways to benefit ourselves by getting the most we can within an economic situation.
 But is this really the main economic focus and consideration that people take into account when making decisions?